 The process of working together and learning from each other leaves us all richer and our environment healthier.

-We've just completed an evaluation of the first four GreenTown projects, and have found some incredible outcomes.
+In 2012 we evaluated the first four GreenTown projects, and found some incredible outcomes.
 From taking a range of recommended energy, water and waste saving actions, GreenTown participant households are saving on average 4 tonnes CO2e, 61,000 litres of water and 191 kg of waste to landfill each year!
 Read more in our evaluation report.

-GreenTown is run in partnership with many organisations, and is funded by the Sustainability Fund.
+GreenTown was run in partnership with many organisations, and was funded by the Sustainability Fund.

 Read about Our GreenTown Collingwood photo competition for kids